brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ### Option: `nginx_proxy_manager`

-If you want to use the Cloudflare Tunnel with the Add-on [Nginx Proxy Manager][nginx_proxy_manager], you can do so by setting this option.
+If you want to use Cloudflare Tunnel with the Add-on [Nginx Proxy Manager][nginx_proxy_manager], you can do so by setting this option.
 It will automatically set the catch_all_service to the internal URL of Nginx Proxy Manager.
 You do not have to add the option `catch_all_service` to your config (if